Syrian government forces poised to slice eastern Ghouta in two: commander

 The pro-Damascus commander, who spoke on condition of anonymity because he was not authorized to talk to the media, confirmed a report by the Observatory late on Wednesday that the enclave had effectively been sliced in two.

 But Wael Alwan, the Istanbul-based spokesman for Failaq al-Rahman, one of the main rebel groups in eastern Ghouta, denied that the territory had been cut in half.
-“No” he said in a text message when asked if the report was correct.
+“No,” he said in a text message when asked if the report was correct.

+Another rebel spokesman, Hamza Birqadar of the Jaish al-Islam group, said in a tweet on Thursday that insurgents had regained some positions in a counter-attack.

+The Observatory reported heavy fighting on several fronts.
+A military media unit run by the government’s ally Hezbollah also reported that the army had taken the village of Hosh al-Ashari and a military base near Aftaris, both in the southern part of the enclave.

 In northern Syria, rebels began to bombard two government-held villages besieged by insurgent forces, killing two children, the Observatory reported.

-An aid convoy that intended to go to Ghouta later on Thursday was postponed, the International Committee of the Red Cross (ICRC) and the United Nations said.
+Plans to send an aid convoy to Ghouta on Thursday were postponed, the International Committee of the Red Cross (ICRC) and the United Nations said.

+“Convoys need to come in with food and supplies - and the last convoy was only half unloaded,” Henrietta Fore, executive director of the U.N. children’s agency UNICEF, told Reuters.

 The United Nations says 400,000 people are trapped in the towns and villages of eastern Ghouta.
-They have been under government siege for years and were already running out of food and medicine before the assault.
+They have been under government siege for years and were already short of food and medicine before the assault.

 “We are dying of hunger and our children are dying of hunger.
 Have pity on us,” said a woman reached in Douma by a voice messaging service, who identified herself as Um Mahmoud.